[As Amended April 11, 2019]

 Section 3: Disclosure

 Any member must disclose their employment or political affiliation with law enforcement or any organization that seeks to directly uphold or defend the carceral state.
-The local membership should be informed if any person currently employed as a law enforcement officer is in attendance at any meeting of the local membership, committee, working group, Executive Board, or any other officially recognized group within the local.
+The local membership should be informed if any person currently employed as a law enforcement officer is in attendance at any meeting of the local membership, committee, working group, Coordinating Committee, or any other officially recognized group within the local.

 Section 4: Dues